 I’m at peace with my decisions, my life and who is in it (s/o to the Ginger Wizard) because I’m confident we are running on the same path, at the same pace and I can’t tell you how great that feels.

 So, if you’re going through heartbreak now or still very much feeling the effects of a break up, months or years on – give yourself time to catch your breath, don’t force yourself to get over it and at the same time don’t force yourself to feel sad if you’re actually pretty damn ok about it ‘cos it’s like Christina Aguilera once said, (god don’t I sound like an out-of-touch aunt with glasses on a safety chain), you’ve got to learn to trust the voice within.

 Break ups can either break you, or they can make you.

 I think I could be sick over myself, but please know I am sincere with my sick.
 Break ups suck, they hurt more than when you fasten your hip chub up in a dress, but when you undo it – slowly, it’ll be ok.
 A little bruised, but ok.

 It’s a lesson learned isn’t it?
-You know you’re gonna find another dress because there’s a million dresses out there that fit your mould better (I hope you’re reading that as boyfriend right now lol).
+You know you’re gonna find another dress because there’s a million dresses (I hope you’re reading the that as boyfriend right now, lol) out there that fit your form better.
 It knows the curves of your beautiful bod so well that it will never chew you up and spit you out again.
 Unless you like that kind of thing in which it’s probably best you keep that to yourself.